My Favourite Ever Beauty Advice

 As a beauty journalist I spend pretty much 99 per cent of my time reading about/researching/writing about the oh-so-pleasant-smelling world of hair, makeup and skincare.

-And during that time I’ve received a ton of good advice… Face wipes often eventually = breakouts (as well as being pretty appalling for the environment), apply your richest products at night when your skin is doing it most work regenerating, and cleansing thoroughly (yet gently) is a non-negotiable step in keeping skin clear and glowy.
+And during that time I’ve received a ton of good advice… Face wipes often eventually = breakouts (as well as being rough on the environment), apply your richest products at night when your skin is doing its most work regenerating, and cleansing thoroughly (yet gently) is a non-negotiable step in keeping skin clear and glowy.

 Those are pieces of advice I can honestly say I follow every single day, and my skin has (so far, at least) thanked me for it.